-ARIA have been observed in our ongoing INVOKE-2 Phase 2 clinical trial in Alzheimer's disease.
+Cases of ARIA have been observed in our ongoing INVOKE-2 Phase 2 clinical trial in Alzheimer's disease.
 ARIA are MRI findings suggestive of vasogenic edema or hemosiderin deposits.
 In addition to voluntary protocol amendments put in place last year to mitigate risks associated with ARIA, we have discontinued dosing of APOE e4/e4 homozygotes currently in our INVOKE-2 Phase 2 clinical trial.
-We also plan to submit an additional voluntary amendment to the trial protocol to exclude APOE e4/e4 homozygotes from this trial.
-The potential impact, if any, of this protocol amendment on timing to complete enrollment of the INVOKE-2 Phase 2 clinical trial continues to be assessed.
-We are implementing MRI monitoring prior to dose escalation for all clinical trial participants, consistent with the recently published guidelines for ARIA monitoring and management.
-We are conducting this study under the guidance of an IDMC, which is allowed to review unblinded data and to make trial recommendations.
-We, along with the IDMC, will continue to monitor the INVOKE-2 Phase 2 clinical trial, and if necessary, we will make additional modifications to the study protocol.
+Following these changes, one serious adverse event related to ARIA occurred in a patient who is not homozygous for APOE e4 who subsequently recovered with resolution of ARIA-related symptoms.
+We continue to implement earlier MRI monitoring, consistent with recently published guidelines for ARIA monitoring and management.
+We are conducting this study under the guidance of an Independent Data Monitoring Committee (IDMC), which is allowed to review unblinded data and to make trial recommendations.